-Part 4 contains three appendices.
-First, a sectionby-section review of the current Town Code describes the contents of each current group of sections and ways that the language or structure could be improved in the project.
-Secondly, we provide a brief survey of town codes from communities similar to Southern Shores, with special attention to code structure and interesting features of each that may be useful to the Town.
+Part 4 contains four appendices.
+First, a set of comments from the community on a draft version of the Code Assessment, second, a section-by-section review of the current Town Code describes the contents of each current group of sections and ways that the language or structure could be improved in the project.
+Thirdly, we provide a brief survey of town codes from communities similar to Southern Shores, with special attention to code structure and interesting features of each that may be useful to the Town.
 Finally, we include the style set, including the fonts, text nesting, and numbering scheme proposed for use in the updated Town Code when drafting commences.